-When you're in the hospitality business, you're constantly on the lookout for more customers.
-Much of your incoming business is based on reviews from previous visitors.
-There's just one problem: people are much more likely to write a review if they're dissatisfied with their service than they are to write a review when they're happy.
+People are always more likely to write a review if they're dissatisfied with their service than they are to write a review when they're happy.
 Want to get the kinds of reviews your Hotel deserves?
 Try a few of these tips:

 Go above and beyond.
 Normal "good" service won't be worth a review, but exceptional service will be more likely to achieve the result you're hoping for.
 Above and beyond service can be making accommodations for a guest with a food allergy, celebrating a guest's birthday, and making guests feel like they are people who are appreciated.
 If you've ever looked up establishments you'll find some really great reviews that mention above and beyond service.
 These hard won reviews encourage and reassure potential guests.
 By going above and beyond for a customer, you'll make them feel valued enough to consider writing that review.

 Offer incentives.
-There are plenty of opportunities to reward customers for writing a positive review.
+There are plenty of opportunities to reward customers for writing a review.
 Consider offering a small discount on their next stay, adding on a complimentary breakfast, or providing another incentive that will make it worth a customer's time.
-Left to themselves, most customers won't think of doing it for you unless they received above and beyond service.
+Left to themselves, most guests won't think of doing it for you unless they received above and beyond service.
 Make it worth their while, and they're much more likely to take the time to write a positive review.
 Now, this doesn't mean that you should only be providing incentives for good reviews.
 Offering incentives means for any type of review, good or bad.

-Contact customers after their stay.
-Ask follow-up questions and invite them to leave a review on the spot.
-One of the easiest ways to do this is through email, which will provide them with immediate access to a survey link or other means.
+Guest Follow Up.
+When a guest leaves invite them to write a review on the spot.
+One of the easiest ways to do this is through email, which will provide them with immediate access to a survey link, or other means.
 You can utilize SMS and text your guests links once they've checked out, or left the location.